-In addition to the above, the student will be expected to comply with the following requirements:
+In addition to the above, the student will be expected to comply with the follow-

-- Complete the course of study with a minimum of 40 credits.
-These credits will include: - foundation courses to prepare the student for research in family and consumer sciences as a discipline; - core courses in the area of specialty;
+- · Complete the course of study with a minimum of 40 credits.
+These credits will - foundation courses to prepare the student for research in family and consumer sciences as a discipline; - core courses in the area of specialty;

 - electives selected from within the department or from another discipline to strengthen student's professional goals.
-These courses will be selected in consultation with and approval from the student's graduate faculty advisor. - Pass a written comprehensive examination over major and minor areas after the completion of at least 24 credits of graduate work. - Apply for advancement to candidacy upon successful completion of 25 credits of graduate study, the written comprehensive examination, and an approved prospectus for a thesis or project.

-- Complete a thesis or a project.
+These courses will be selected in consultation with and approval from the student's graduate faculty advisor. - Pass a written comprehensive examination over major and minor areas after the completion of at least 24 credits of graduate work. - Apply for advancement to candidacy upon successful completion of 25 credits of graduate study, the written comprehensive examination, and an approved prospectus for a thesis or project. - Complete a thesis or a project.
 The thesis option involves the design and evaluation of original research in an appropriately related area commensurate with the student's background and area of pursuit.
 The project option involves the design, development, implementation and evaluation of original and creative programs and/or resource materials.
-A written proposal for the thesis or project option cannot be submitted until the successful completion of a comprehensive examination. - Pass an oral examination covering the thesis or project.
+A written proposal for the thesis or project option cannot be submitted until the successful completion of a comprehensive examination